The Intermediaries Legislation, often referred to as IR35, was introduced in April 2000.

 With you all the way

 At Parasol, we’re with you all the way.
 As a recruiter, it’s likely you’ll have some questions you wish to ask around the IR35 legislation, and our experts are here to give you the answers.
-Simply get in touch with our Agency Support Team on 01925 644 474, or visit our recruiter hub for more information and guidance.
+Simply get in touch with us or visit our recruiter hub for more information and guidance.